Nonparametric Bayesian Calibration of Computer Models: Important properties of the posterior

-We discuss the proof and recall some background information about manifolds in Sec.~\ref{app:GCISMAN}.
-We reflect Theorem~\ref{thm:GCisMan} by writing an integral of a conditional density $f$ over a generalized contour $Q^{-1}(q)$ as $ \int_{Q^{-1}(q)\cap A} f(s|q)\, ds$, where $s$ indicates the integral is computed for some suitable parameterization of $Q^{-1}(q)$ over $(\mathbb{R}^{n-m},\mathcal{B}_{\mathbb{R}^{n-m}},\mu_{\mathcal{L}})$.
-In practice, we avoid computing such integrals in closed form, so the parameterization is immaterial.
+We discuss the proof in Sec.~\ref{app:GCISMAN}.
+We reflect Theorem~\ref{thm:GCisMan} by writing an integral of a conditional density $f$ over a generalized contour $Q^{-1}(q)$ as $\int_{Q^{-1}(q)} f(s|q)\, ds$, where $s$ indicates the integral is computed for some suitable parametrization of $Q^{-1}(q)$ over $(\mathbb{R}^{n-m},\mathcal{B}_{\mathbb{R}^{n-m}},\mu_{\mathcal{L}})$.
+Equivalently, the integrals can be expressed in terms of Hausdorff measures on the generalized contours.
+While Theorem~\ref{thm:GCisMan} is important theoretically, the parametrization is immaterial for the estimator presented in Sec.~\ref{sec:basicest}.